kyma-project/btp-manager/docs/user/03-21-create-service-instance-with-custom-secret.md

       tokenurlsuffix: "/oauth/token"
     ```

 When you add the access credentials of the SAP Service Manager instance in your service instance, check the subaccount ID to which the instance belongs in the status **subaccountID** field.
+The **subaccountId** field must not be empty.

 ### Create a Service Instance with the Custom Secret